metalels/Arm/README_en.md

 It can be compiled using the ocra in ruby under the windows environment.

 ``
-ocra --no-autoload --add-all-core --gemfile Gemfile --gem-full migrate.rb ``
+ocra --no-autoload --add-all-core --gemfile Gemfile --gem-full arm.rb ``

 ## Log ##